Warwick-Stats-Resources/warwickpres/README.md

 This will install the extension and create an example `.qmd` file that you can use as a starting place for your presentation.
 This also serves as documentation.

-## Workflow for using Quarto template in RStudio with git/GitHub/gh-pages
+## Workflow for using this extension in RStudio with git/GitHub/gh-pages

-I have found it a bit fiddly to get a Quarto template working with RStudio projects.
+I have found it a bit fiddly to get this working with RStudio projects.
 The following workflow works well for me.
 There may be a other/better ways!

 Before using this workflow for the first time, check that you have git set up to use 'main' as the default branch.